Task Planning with a Weighted Functional Object-Oriented Network: Task Planning with FOON

-The optimal task tree is defined based on whatever the criteria is; initially, the optimal task tree is that which leverages all items available to perform all necessary functional units (or, like Petri Nets, causing the necessary transitions to fire).
-Another criterion which can be used as constraints for the search is finding a task tree with the fewest number of functional units.
-With the inclusion of weights as success rates for each functional unit in FOON, the optimal task tree would simply be the one with the best overall success rate.
-This is simply determined by multiplying the robot's success rate for each action (i.e. functional unit) outlined in the candidate task tree.
-For example, the total success rate for a given robot based on Figure \ref{fig:tea} would be equal to 0.006859\%.
-Although this is very low, we can improve the chance of a robot successfully performing a given task through the assistance of another robot or human.
+Once all dependencies are met, we then perform depth-first search to find each individual path $P$ from the root nodes (kept in $R$) to the leaves.
+Each path will cover all possible functional units that can be followed to solve the given goal.
+The algorithm from \cite{paulius2016functional} will likely produce one of these paths, but as emphasized before, it is not likely to be the optimal path in terms of success rates.
+We can use the results from Algorithm \ref{alg:tree} to reduce the search space using available items.
+With the inclusion of weights as success rates for each functional unit in FOON, the optimal task tree would be determined by multiplying the robot's success rate for each action (i.e. functional unit) among all path trees.
+For example, the total success rate for the sequence in Figure \ref{fig:tea} is equal to 7.716375e-7\%.
+Although this is extremely low, we can improve the chance of a robot successfully performing a given task through the assistance of another robot or human.